-This means that even though they might throw a temper tantrum, they will then be able to self-soothe and calm down quicker than children who does not have this skill.
+This means that even though they might throw a temper tantrum, they will then be able to self-soothe and calm down quicker than children who don’t have this skill.

 Self-soothing is a skill that goes well beyond childhood and is beneficial into adulthood.

-So when your little one is sitting there screaming, just remember that it will not last forever and you are benefiting them in the long term as well.
+So when your little one is sitting there screaming, just remember that it won’t last forever and you’re benefiting them in the long term as well.